-<application name> The name that VistA uses to refer to the DICOM application. <called AE title> The title of the called provider (SCP) application entity.
+<application name> The name that VistA uses to refer to the DICOM application.

-<calling AE title> The title of the called provider (SCI) application entity. <calling AE title> The name of the VistA user (SCU) application entity.
+<called AE title> The title of the called provider (SCP) application entity. <calling AE title> The name of the VistA user (SCU) application entity.

-<destination IP address> The network IP address of the provider (SCP) application entity. <destination port number> The network port number for the provider (SCP application entity.
+<destination IP address> The network IP address of the provider (SCP) application entity.

+<destination port number> The network port number for the provider (SCP application entity.